libktx/ktx/CONTRIBUTING.md

 ## Pull requests

 - Use IntelliJ Kotlin code formatter included in the root directory.
 - Make sure to include unit tests of your code.
-Yes, `JUnit` was probably not the best choice for a testing framework of a Kotlin-based project, so if you want to include your favorite Kotlin alternative, we just might be fine with it.
+As a side note: vanilla `JUnit` was probably not the best choice for a testing framework of a Kotlin-based project, so it is OK to include your favorite Kotlin alternative.
-- If your pull request is not a simple bug fix, make sure to link it to an existing issue (or create an issue with your proposal first).
+- If your pull request is not a simple bug fix or small utility, make sure to link it to an existing issue (or create an issue with your proposal first).
+API changes or new modules have to be discussed with the maintainers first.
+- All notable changes should be added to the [changelog](CHANGELOG.md) with appropriate label:
+  - **[FEATURE]** - a new functionality.
+  - **[CHANGE]** - breaking API change.
+  - **[UPDATE]** - update of one of project dependencies.
+  - **[FIX]** - bug fix.
+- Some libraries (like `ktx-collections` or `ktx-math`) list all of the features in their `README.md` files to ease their usage.
+When updating one of these projects, please add description of your change to the file.